Ihza430/Anxiety-NLP-Analyzer/README copy.md

 5. Datasets

 ## Identified Need
-The Need: About 19% of adults have an anxiety disorder (Anxiety disorders, 2017).
+About 19% of adults have an anxiety disorder (Anxiety disorders, 2017).
 To put this in perspective that is over 40 million people in the US with anxiety.
 Now one’s choice of words even punctuation can hint at the mental or emotional status of a person (Havigerová et al., 2019).
 There are systems already created for the purpose of analyzing text to provide feedback about a person like the system, TensiStrength (Thelwall, 2016).

 ## Problem Statement
 The goal is to create a similar system with posts from the anxiety subreddit and classify them into varying degrees of anxiety and provide tailored messages to address anxiety levels with a Chatbot response system, based on their anxiety level.